 Participants burned about 20 calories while sitting for 15 minutes, regardless of whether or not they were typing or watching TV.
 Surprisingly, standing only burned an extra two calories per 15 minutes compared to sitting down.
 The calories burned were not impacted by what the participant did prior to sitting or standing.
 Total caloric expenditure was about the same.

-Despite the hype, it does not appear that standing desks are a good intervention to burn more calories.
-The extra calories burned from standing all day would only offset a very light snack.
+Despite the hype and the known benefits of standing, it does not appear that standing desks are a good intervention to burn more calories.
+The extra calories burned from standing for hours a day would only offset a very light snack.

 As expected, walking had a very different impact.
 15 minutes of walking resulted in about three times as many calories burned as sitting or standing.
 Walking for an hour would burn 130 more calories than sitting or standing for the same amount of time.

 The takeaway for employers is to reconsider why they are purchasing standing desks and create ways to promote walking.
-Moving the printer across the office, scheduling walking meetings, and organizing wellness challenges are just a few ways to help facilitate activity during the work day.
+We still recommend standing, but it needs to be supplemented with other physical activities throughout the day.
+Moving the printer across the office, scheduling walking meetings, and organizing wellness challenges are just a few ways to help facilitate movement during the workday.